 Most Australian jurisdictions (the Commonwealth, New South Wales, Queensland, South Australia, Tasmania and both Territories) have uniform legislation dealing with work health and safety legislation.
-In July 2017, the newly elected Labor Government of Western Australia announced it would develop new work health and safety legislation based on the uniform legislation.
-A Ministerial Advisory Panel has been established to develop the new legislation.
+The Government of Western Australia has developed new work health and safety legislation based on the uniform legislation.
+In February 2020, the Work Health and Safety Bill 2019 (WA) was passed by Western Australia's Legislative Assembly and was referred to the Legislative Council's Standing Committee on Uniform Legislation and Statutes Review.
 Victoria has declared to retain its own safety legislation and will not adopt the uniform legislation.
 There is a duty placed on employers to provide a work environment which is safe and without risk to the health of employees.
 The various Australian laws reflect the following general themes:

-- + ensuring that the premises controlled by the employer are safe and without risk to health; - + ensuring that any plant or substance provided for use by the employees is safe and without risk to health; - ensuring that the systems of work and the working environment are safe and without risk to health; - providing information, instruction, training and supervision as necessary to employees; - + providing adequate facilities for the welfare of employees at work; and - + consulting with employees in relation to occupational health and safety issues.
+- + ensuring that the premises controlled by the employer are safe and without risk to health; - + ensuring that any plant or substance provided for use by the employees is safe and without risk to health; - + ensuring that the systems of work and the working environment are safe and without risk to health; - providing information, instruction, training and supervision as necessary to employees; - + providing adequate facilities for the welfare of employees at work; and - + consulting with employees in relation to occupational health and safety issues.

 Employers are also required to obtain workers compensation insurance for their employees which covers them for workplace injuries.
-The rates and regimes differ between the various states and territories.
+The rates and regimes